PackeTsar/freeztp/README.md

 -----------------------------------------
 ##   ADVANCED USAGE   ##
 - Complex Keystores with JSON
-	- For you more advanced Jinja2 users out there who want to set complex (milti-level) values in your keystores: a value in a keystore can be a JSON entry instead of just a flat value.
-Below is an example of how to do This
+	- For you more advanced Jinja2 users out there who want to set complex (multi-level) values in your keystores: a value in a keystore can be a JSON entry instead of just a flat value.
+Below is an example of how to do this:
 		- A flat keystore value entry looks like `ztp set keystore STACK1 hostname CORESWITCH`
 		- A JSON value looks like `ztp set keystore STACK1 settings '{"hostname": "CORESWITCH", "ip_address": "192.168.1.1"}'`
 	- You can tell if ZTP accepted the entry as a JSON entry by using `ztp show config raw` and looking to see if the value of the `settings` key is complex instead of flat.